 Transparency, knockouts and other complex effects will be reduced and simplified.
 Your rich palette of carefully selected hues will be funneled into a small number of separated printing colourants, each of which will be screened into halftone dots.
 The rendering stage performs these operations at high speed, producing billions of pixels in a continuous stream that instructs the inkjet heads or laser beams, when and where colour is to be applied to the substrate.

 Adobe PDF Print Engine is a state-of-the-art rendering technology.
 It is built into prepress solutions from leading graphic arts manufacturers.
-PDF Print Engine uses the same core technologies as Adobe Acrobat DC, Photoshop CC, Illustrator CC and InDesign CC.
+PDF Print Engine uses the same core technologies as Adobe Acrobat, Photoshop CC, Illustrator CC and InDesign CC.
 This lowers the chance of discrepancies and increases predictability: What you view on-screen is exactly what you will get when ink hits paper.

 If your printer uses PDF Print Engine, you can rest assured that your artistic vision will print as expected, with no surprises.